-The Office of Global Outreach (OGO) supports faculty members who wish to develop global dimensions to their teaching, scholarship and service, whether that means teaching about or researching global health topics, leading classes or service-learning projects abroad or collaborating on interdisciplinary team projects with other U-M health professionals.
+The Office of Global Affairs supports faculty members who wish to develop global dimensions to their teaching, scholarship and service, whether that means teaching about or researching global health topics, leading classes or service-learning projects abroad or collaborating on interdisciplinary team projects with other U-M health professionals.

 Global Health Research

-The OGO also assists in bringing international colleagues and researchers from partner institutions here as visiting international scholars to collaborate with our faculty.
+The Office of Global Affairs also assists in bringing international colleagues and researchers from partner institutions here as visiting international scholars

 Assist in preparation of course development grant proposals